 R3.
 Use critical and creative thinking to address civic, social, and environmental challenges.

-Goal: Integrate learning across courses and disciplines within and beyond campus.
+Goal: Integrate learning across courses and disciplines, and between campus and community life.

 IL1.
 Apply knowledge, skills or responsibilities gained in one academic or experiential context to other contexts.